Surgical Back Injuries

 Proper placement of the screws and plates is a critical factor influencing the outcome of the surgery.
 If the “hardware” is not properly placed by the surgeon, a poor result may occur which could require another surgery.
 However, sometimes the hardware could be properly placed during surgery, and a subsequent event cause it to shift or to become malpositioned.

-In addition to issues involving the proper placement of hardware during a back surgery, errors may also occur in the pre and post operative setting.
-For instance, certain blood thinning medications should be discontinued during the preoperative period to ensure that bleeding can be controlled during surgery.
-Post operatively, a surgeon must be on alert for the formation of blood clots or hematomas.
+In addition to issues involving the proper placement of hardware during back surgery, errors may also occur in the pre and post-operative setting.
+For instance, certain blood-thinning medications should be discontinued during the preoperative period to ensure that bleeding can be controlled during surgery.
+Postoperatively, a surgeon must be on alert for the formation of blood clots or hematomas.
 If a hematoma forms near the spinal cord, it can lead to permanent quadriplegia.

 Care must also be taken to avoid damage to the spinal cord.
 Since the spinal cord does not regenerate, any injury to it during the surgery can have devastating consequences.